FlickType/FlickTypeKit/README.md

 ![FlickTypeKit screenshots](screenshot-header.png)

-Join the developer discussion on our [Discord server](https://discord.gg/r6s5kW8).
+Join the developer discussion on [Discord](https://discord.gg/MFyvmhe).
 Terms & conditions of our free SDK in the [license](LICENSE.md).

 ## Integration ⚙️
 - Copy the `FlickTypeKit` directory from `FlickTypeKit Sample (Swift)` into your project root folder.